Hugh Doherty (Irish politician)

 Hugh Doherty (1862 – 29 October 1941) was an Irish Fianna Fáil politician.
 He was an unsuccessful candidate for the Donegal constituency at the 1932 general election, but was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for same constituency at the 1933 general election.

 He did not contest the 1937 general election due to ill health.
-Hugh Doherty died at his home in Dungloe, County Donegal on 29 October 1941 aged 79.
+Doherty died at his home in Dungloe, County Donegal on 29 October 1941 aged 79.